Nyunnya/lazybot/README.md

 client.commands.prefix = "~";
 ```

-You can pass data to the callback function when its called.
+You can pass data to the callback function when it's called.

 ```javascript
 client.commands.data = {